darii99/IoT_Temp-Humid-Sensor/README.md

 The DHT11 sensor is initialised on GPIO pin 27, then the temperature and humidity is read every two seconds.
 The exceptions "InvalidPulseCount" and "InvalidChecksum" are caught and handled.

 ### **dht.py**
 The dht.py library contains the DHT11 driver code.
 It handles the sensor initialisation, data reading and checksum verification.
+It reads temperature and humidity from the DHT11 using pulse counting and data conversion.

 The core functionalities here are:
+1. Initialisation (sets up the sensor)
+2. Measurement (gathers data if enough time has passed)
+3. Pulse capture (reads pulse transitions from the sensor)
+4. Data conversion (converts pulses into temperature and humidity bytes)
+5. Checksum validation (ensures valid data using a checksum)

 - The Initialisation